Zip Codes - Free zip code lookup and zip code database download.

 We fix these whenever they are reported, and they continue to employ the latest knowledge of attack paths to test our security.

-All our servers utilize RAID 10 arrays of fault-tolerant disks.
+All our servers utilize fast arrays of fault-tolerant Solid State Disks.
 This means we have multiple disks doing the job of 1, providing redundancy and faster access to data.

-Database transaction logs are backed up locally every hour, and full or differential database backups are made locally onto separate disks every 6 hours.
+Database transactions logs are backed up locally every hour, with full or differential database backups made on a regular basis.

-In the event of a natural disaster (tornadoes, explosions, terrorist attacks), we have an automated cloud backup using an offsite facility that stores copies of both servers and updates them frequently as a last-chance disaster recovery method.
+To prepare for natural disasters (tornadoes, explosions, terrorist attacks), we perform regular automated backups into a physically remote backup facility that stores copies of both servers and updates them frequently as a last-chance disaster recovery method.

 Our servers are monitored around the clock by several different automated monitoring systems in different parts of the world.